JupiterOne/graph-jira/docs/jupiterone-io/graph-jira.md

 JupiterOne provides a managed integration with Jira.
 The integration connects directly to Jira APIs to obtain project information and issues.

+## Jira + JupiterOne Integration Benefits

+- Visualize Jira projects, users, and issues in the JupiterOne graph.
+- Map Jira users to employees in your JupiterOne account.
+- Monitor Jira issues configured as vulnerabilities or findings within the alerts app.
+- Monitor changes to Jira users, projects, and issues using JupiterOne alerts.
+- Create Jira tickets from JupiterOne alerts and monitor progress against those tickets in JupiterOne.
+- Create Jira tickets from JupiterOne compliance controls that need attention.

+## How it Works

+- JupiterOne periodically fetches Jira projects, users, and issues to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires the hostname for your Jira organization.
+JupiterOne also requires the email and password for a user that has the correct permissions enabled.
+Use an API key instead of a user's password when MFA is enabled.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a